-Since summer 1915, when Italy had dramatically entered the war on the Allied side, her armies had been nibbling away at Austro-Hungarian territory, particularly in the Isonzo region in the north east.
+Since summer 1915, when Italy had dramatically entered the war on the Allied side, her armies had been nibbling away at Austro-Hungarian territory, particularly in the Isonzo region in the northeast.
 Although the cost had been high, the Italians stubbornly persisted in battering away at their enemy’s defences, firm in the belief that the edifice would eventually collapse.
-Victorious, Italy would be then claim the majority-Italian regions of Austro-Hungary in the north and seek to claim much of the Adriatic region as her own.
+Victorious, Italy would claim the majority-Italian regions of Austro-Hungary in the north as her own and seek to claim much of the Adriatic region too.
 With the pressure mounting, Austro-Hungary was keen to pluck the Italian thorn from its side and concentrate on Russia, its main enemy.
-But how could it achieve this?
-The Empire’s Supreme Commander, Conrad von Hotzendorf, believed he had found the solution by winter 1915.
+But how could this be achieved?
+The empire’s Supreme Commander, Conrad von Hotzendorf, believed he had found the solution by winter 1915.

-It was an audacious plan but one that would require Austro-Hungary to denude the Galician Front in Poland of her best men and materiel.
-This was dangerous, for Russia stood a good chance of inflicting major, possibly irreparable damage on Austro-Hungary’s position if she unleashed a well-directed offensive at the same time.
+It was an audacious plan but one that would require Austro-Hungary to remove its best men and a great deal of materiel from the Galician Front in Poland.
+This was dangerous as Russia stood a good chance of inflicting major, possibly irreparable damage on Austro-Hungary’s position if she unleashed a well-directed offensive at the same time.
 But if German manpower was bought on board for the Trentino campaign, then Hotzendorf could leave a sizeable number of divisions in the East as a safeguard.
-Once Italy was knocked out, Austro-Hungarian troops in the theatre could then be rushed east to combat Russia.
+Once Italy was knocked out, most Austro-Hungarian troops in the theatre could then rush east to combat Russia.

 Many historians have presented the Italians not just surprised by the Trentino offensive but almost dumbfounded by its audacity and scale – a First World War example of ‘shock and awe’.
 However, the evidence shows otherwise; while not best prepared, the Italians certainly took measures to bolster their defences and were well aware that Austro-Hungary intended to make some kind of advance in the region.
 Their failures related to underestimating the scale of what was to come and some of the blame here rests with Italy’s supreme commander, Marshal Luigi Cadorna.
 He and other Italian strategists believed Austro-Hungary would not risk withdrawing her forces from the Russian Front.
 Thus he settled down planning yet another offensive on the Isonzo Front* and stressed to General Roberto Brusati, commander of 1st Army and in charge of the Trentino sector, that he should remain on the defensive.
 In addition, Cadorna sent some reinforcements, albeit small in number.